* * *

 I returned from Africa recently; paused briefly in my adopted city of Chicago to collect my thoughts; and then went to the Burning Man Arts Festival, thence to San Francisco.
 This is my version of emotional decompression, and it worked!
 I feel much more centered now.
 But part of decompressing, for me, was specifically going out to a lot of dates and BDSM parties and pushing my own boundaries, which carries its own potential decompressable risks.

 At the time of this story, it had been a couple of months in San Francisco, and I was leaving soon.
 I’d had an assortment of adventures, but there were two guys in particular who I was excited about.
-Not necessarily in a long-term way — I’m not in this for the white picket fence and the 2.5 kids (or at least, not yet) — but definitely in a wow-I-have-to-control-myself-or-I’ll-come-off-as-kind-of-puppyish way.
+Not necessarily in a long-term way — I’m not in this for the white picket fence and the 2.5 kids — or at least… not yet.
+But definitely I felt excited in a wow-I-have-to-control-myself-or-I’ll-come-off-as-kind-of-puppyish way.
 New Relationship Energy: it is such a mind trick, such a delicious head-trip.
 You are the perfect drug.

 I had to control myself less when I first hooked up with The Artist: possibly the most postmodern individual I’ve ever met, possibly the most creative, who I’ve loosely been friends with for six whole years, and who has never ceased to fascinate me.
 It is hard for me to meet people who keep me thinking, but The Artist never disappoints.
 If anything, our problem was shifting a cerebral connection into a sexual one: the first time we made out, I absolutely had to interrupt the proceedings because I’d forgotten to tell him about this great sociology paper.
 It was okay to show how much I liked him because we’d known each other for so long, it was easier to read the situation, easier to allow investment.
 Much harder with Mr. ThereItIs, who came out of nowhere, who I barely knew but had awesome chemistry with.
 In the beginning steps of this game, you can never let them smell your fear.